rtodea/b2r/README.md

 ### Run

-  1. Download Blue data into a CSV file (e.g. `exportData.csv`)
+  1. Download Blue data into a CSV file for the time interval(e.g. `exportData.csv`)
-  2. Run

-          npm start exportData.csv

-  3. Sample output

-          Generated the following files:
-          RSCR.csv
-          FLTSTA.csv
-  4. Create a timesheet for each CSV table
+  1. Create a Red timesheet for possible project
+  1. If not created, create `timesheet-info.json` with the mapping between Red project and timesheet ID.

+          cp sample-timesheet-info.json timesheet-info.json

-  5. Copy the entries from the CSV table
+  1. Edit the entries from `timesheet-info.json` with values from Red app

+  1. Run

+          npm start exportData.csv timesheet-info.json

+  1. Import `time-entries.csv` the entries into Red app

 ## Description